 In these stressful weeks when the pandemic crisis is destabilizing everyone’s life and it is challenging to maintain even a bit of mental lucidity, critical reflection is not only called for, but rises as a moral duty.
 All the more so when thoughtful analysis can be beneficial both for containing collective panic and anxiety and providing oneself some idea of how to cope in a global cataclysm whose end seems nowhere in sight.

 In fact, the current “state of emergency” does not represent an entirely abnormal deviation from previous historical flows.
 It is true that this crisis is dismantling many of our conceptual points of reference, forcing us to rethink some of the parameters we have used to interpret reality up to now.
 This may be explained by the fact that the crisis, far from being a mere anomaly, is unfolding as a sudden acceleration; it has pushed us with an exponential increase in speed towards ways of existence we would have reached anyway in a few years.
-It is all too obvious that in Western societies, where individualism and egocentrism have grown relentlessly since the 1960s, people were already predisposed to the grotesque and cruel practice commonly referred to as “social distancing.”
+It is all too obvious that in Western societies, where individualism and egocentrism have grown relentlessly since the 1960s, people were already predisposed to the grotesque and vicious practice commonly referred to as “social distancing.”
 But it is less obvious to ask why, in this pandemic context, has this expression been adopted and promoted rather than, say, “spatial distancing,” “physical separation,” etc., which seem more appropriate.

 If words matter, as it is reasonable to suppose, the formula “social distancing” implies a disengagement not limited to the material domain, but also involving the spiritual sphere, including affects, emotional connections, and relationships.
 As if by using this expression, we are confronting the crisis not only with immunity in mind, but also to dissolve well-established interpersonal bonds.
 Assuming for a moment that this linguistic slip is not merely random, to what extent had Western social dynamics evolved precisely by relying on the intensification of “social distance”?
 What was the level of interpersonal separation we already tolerated before the Covid-19 calamity?
 Wasn’t a high degree of emotional self-estrangement already part of the human experience and weren’t social opportunism, political skepticism, and a sharp cynicism already spreading around the Western world?